..

 Corinthians returned the following year, but this can not really be classified as a tour.
 Due to the outbreak of the Great War which occurred while the team were at sea, football was quickly forgotten and the scheduled matches cancelled.
 Four members of the side had to return immediately to England as they were part of the Army's Reserve of Officers and did so immediately upon arrival at Pernambuco.
 When the rest of the party reached Rio, they had just about enough time to visit the ground before they too returned home to enlist.

 At one point on the voyage home, the ship even had to alter course to avoid a German gun boat.
-Tragically, none of the touring party would ever play for Corinthians again.
+Tragically, due the staggering losses suffered by the club during the Great War, none of the touring party would ever play for Corinthians again.

 Tour Members: M.Morgan-Owen, S.H.Day, C.E.
 Hoffmeister, N.V.C.
 Turner, I.E. Snell, H.V.
 Bury, L.A.
 Vidal, M. Woosnam, J.C.
 Gow, R.C.
 Cutter, R.G.
 Thompson, R. Sloley, A.W.
 Foster, R.C.
 Maples